The Surprising Link Between Sleep and Weight Loss

 Dreams can also reflect subconscious thoughts about food consumption or body image; understanding these dream symbols may facilitate healthier attitudes towards dieting and weight management.

-The impact of quality sleep extends far beyond simple physical rest–it plays a critical role in balance, emotional wellbeing and cognitive function.
+The impact of quality sleep extends far beyond simple physical rest–it plays a critical role in hormonal balance, emotional wellbeing and cognitive function.

 As such, any discussion regarding weight loss must consider not only dietary intake and physical activity but also good sleeping habits.